-The Housing Tax Credit program is extremely complex.
 To meet statutorily required deadlines, staff and applicants alike regularly work long hours well outside business hours, and communicate extensively during business hours and over the phone and email, as currently allowed under statute, to work on issues.
-Adding flexibility with respect to where and when can allow for more effective and timely communication, reducing time spent by both parties.
-Further, it is not necessary for the requirement to apply to other TDHCA programs.
+Adding flexibility with respect to when communications are permitted can allow for more effective and timely communication, reducing time spent by both parties.